Temporary cease-fire in Gaza and hostage release now expected to start Friday

 Israel’s Justice Ministry published a list of 300 prisoners eligible to be released, mainly teenagers detained over the past year for rock-throwing and other minor offenses.

-The war erupted when several thousand Hamas militants stormed into southern Israel, killing at least 1,200 people, mostly civilians, and taking scores of hostages, including babies, women and older adults, as well as Israeli soldiers.
-Hamas is expected to demand a large number of high-profile Palestinian prisoners in exchange for the soldiers.
+The war erupted when several thousand Hamas militants stormed into southern Israel, killing at least 1,200 people, mostly civilians, and taking scores of hostages, including babies, women, and older adults, as well as soldiers, for whom Hamas is expected to demand a large number of high-profile prisoners.

 More than 1.7 million people, three-fourths of Gaza’s population, have been displaced in the war.
 Many, if not most, will be unable to return home because of the vast damage and the presence of Israeli troops in the north.

-Israel has barred imports to Gaza since the start of the war, except for a trickle of aid entering through Egypt’s Rafah crossing.
+Israel has barred imports to Gaza since the start of the war, except for a trickle of aid.
 Humanitarian aid groups operating in Gaza said the truce will prove too short and the Rafah crossing’s capacity insufficient to meet urgent needs.